cliffordwolf/PonyLink/README.md

 fashion.
 For faster link speeds the use of a LVDS pair is recommended.
 The cores are tested on Xilinx Series 7 and Lattice iCE40 FPGAs.

-PonyLink handles all the low-level tasks, including detection of failed transfers and automatic resend.
-On the chip-facing side it provides a transmit and receive AXI Stream as well as 8 GPIO inputs and 8 GPIO outputs.
+On the chip-facing side PonyLink provides a transmit and receive AXI Stream as well as 8 GPIO inputs and 8 GPIO outputs.
+PonyLink handles all the low-level tasks, including flow control and detection of failed transfers and automatic resend.

+The main features of the core are that it only requires one single data line between the chips and that it can operate on resonable data rates (compared to the clock rates of the clocks driving the cores, usually over 0.5 MBit/s per MHz).
+This comes at a high resource cost, e.g. on iCE40 FPGAs (4-input LUTs) an instance of PonyLink uses about 1700 LUTs.

 Features:
 ---------